sebboie/airway-smooth-muscle-code/README.md

-Computational code to accompany the submission "Boie S, Chen J, Sanderson MJ, and Sneyd J. The relative contributions of store-operated and voltage-gated Ca2+ channels to the control Ca2+ oscillations in airway smooth muscle."
+Computational code to accompany the submission "Boie S, Chen J, Sanderson MJ, and Sneyd J. *The relative contributions of store-operated and voltage-gated Ca2+ channels to the control Ca2+ oscillations in airway smooth muscle*."

 This repository includes all computational code that is needed to obtain the results in the submitted manuscript.